Omarabubakr2024/ODC-Finel/README.md

    Add the repository link to the ArgoCD Settings > Repositories.

 2. **Create Automation Application:**
-   Create an application named `mac-cd` with automatic sync enabled.
+   Create an application named `finel` with automatic sync enabled.

 3. **Deployment Configuration:**
    Create a `deployment.yaml` file with the following configuration: